fabianvdW/FabChess/README.md

 Final Result: (38 * 128 + 31 * (128.0 - 128))/128.0 -> 38
 ```
 ### Perft
-You can run perft on arbitrary position.
-Note that if there are no kings on the board or the position is otherwise illegal, FabChess will crash (intended)
+You can run perft on an arbitrary position.
+Note that if there are is no king on the board for either side or the position is otherwise illegal, FabChess will crash (intended).
 ```
 > position startpos
 > perft 6